giovanni-rn/node-mongodb-html-ts/README.md

-# Full Stack NodeJS + MongoDB / HTML + Typescript
+# message server

-- No Express, no Mongoose, que dalle
+NodeJS + MongoDB : small GET and POST API to store messages at "/api/messages"